Chalarangelo/30-seconds-of-code/README.md

 Unescapes escaped HTML characters.

-Use `String.replace()` with a regex that matches the characters that need to be unescaped, using a callback function to replace each escaped character instance with its associated unescaped character using a dictionary (object).
+Use `String.prototype.replace()` with a regex that matches the characters that need to be unescaped, using a callback function to replace each escaped character instance with its associated unescaped character using a dictionary (object).

 ```js
 const unescapeHTML = str =>